turingschool/mod-0-curriculum/session2/index.md

 - You will be screensharing your terminal today.
 If you have programs open that might be distracting (or you have confidential work open), close or minimize those programs now.
 - Questions during the session?
 Click "raise hand" for whole-group question, or message the non-presenting host for an individual question.
 - We'll stay on the call at the end of today's session for any Qs that are not addressed during the lesson.
+- If you have to miss a session, you can message Tim and I in a combined DM.

 ### Wins